Real2Edit2Real: Generating Robotic Demonstrations via a 3D Control Interface: Acknowledgement

 \section{Acknowledgement}

-\begin{sloppypar} We would like to thank Zizhao Tong from University of Chinese Academy of Sciences for his fruitful discussion and Haolin Chen from Zhongguancun Academy for his technical support. \end{sloppypar} {
+\begin{sloppypar} This work was supported by the National Natural Science Foundation of China (62376006).
+We would like to thank Zizhao Tong from University of Chinese Academy of Sciences for his fruitful discussion and Haolin Chen from Zhongguancun Academy for his technical support. \end{sloppypar} {

 }

 [{ [1][]{#1} \maketitlesupplementary

 }]